 Maximum Wattage Load

 Generally speaking, you will be looking for either 600 watt max load or 1000 watt.
-This is the easy part; simply calculate the total wattage of all bulbs used on the dimmer.
+When choosing dimmers for dimmable LEDs or CFLs, you should not load a dimmer higher than approximately 25% of the rated load for the dimmer.

 Location & Style

 The new Lutron C·L line of dimmers offer a wide variety of options from single to multi-location systems and switch options such as slide/rocker, tap, paddle and toggle.
 All are UL listed for controlling a broad range of dimmable CFLs and LEDs.
 We carry Lutron’s most popular models:

 We described some of the most commonly used applications using dimmers for the home and commercial lighting in this section.
 Also, we have a large inventory of linear fluorescent bulbs and ballasts for nearly every commercial lighting need.
 Whatever type you choose, you will be saving energy while getting the most light for your money.